 Dataset Size

-S-102 delivery will take place in one of two forms: 1) network transfer to platform (that is, internet download), or 2) physical media transfer (that is, removable media).
+S-102 delivery will take place in one form: 1) network transfer to platform (that is, internet download) .
 An example scenario for each method has been provided below:

-Note: The use of 10 MB and 256 MB in this and other sections should be treated as informative information only.
+Note: The use of 10 MB in this and other sections should be treated as informative information only.
 Additionally, any computed values associated with either file size limit should be treated as approximate answers.
 Final selection of an appropriate file size limit or grid resolution is left to the discretion of the data producer.

 Network Transfer: To minimize overall file size, the HO produces a 10 MB file for wireless transmission to marine vessels.
 In uncompressed form, this file would contain roughly 600 nodes by 600 nodes.

-Physical Transfer: The HO produces a 256 MB file which can be personally delivered to a ship in port.
-In uncompressed form, this file would contain roughly 5700 nodes by 5700 nodes.

 Table 11-1: Informative Grid Resolutions and Tile Size at Chart Scale, provides general information to aid in the compilation of S-102 data for specific charting scales.

 Annex F: S-102 Dataset Size and Production, discusses in greater detail the physical size components of an S-102 file.